mandatoryhashtags/Gen6/gen6/Veilbound/Bestiary.md

 ### Tips for Hunters
 - **Range Attacks:** Use ranged weapons to attack from a distance, avoiding its tentacles.
-- **Speed and Agility:** Outmaneuver the Kraken with fast and agile ships.
+- **Speed and Dexterity:** Outmaneuver the Kraken with fast and agile ships.
 - **Distraction:** Use noise and light to distract and confuse the Kraken.
 - **Elemental Magic:** Use lightning or fire to exploit its fear of these elements.